-- 1. Pry the retention tabs to release the front bezel from the computer. - 2.
-Slightly pull the front bezel and gently rotate to release the other tabs on the bezel from the slots in the computer chassis. - 3.
-Remove the front bezel from the computer.
+- 1. Pry the retention tabs to release the front bezel from the system. - 2.
+Remove the front bezel from the system.

 Installing the front bezel

 If you are replacing a component, remove the existing component before performing the installation procedure.